ismail2071/Bulletsub/TO-LIST.md

 - [ ] display multi time issue  (danmu duplicate)
 - [ ] reload danmu when change target video
 - [ ] right click to display / close danmu when fullscreen
+- [ ] open danmu window need not to always resume timeline
+- [ ] flag to record loaded urls

 ------------------------------------------------
 (2) Nice to have functions